ccz181078/Coq-BB5/readme.md

 $X\rightsquigarrow^+Y$ means $Y$ is reachable from $X$ after some steps (but not 0 step).

+`loop1_decider` is the implementation of this method.
+It simulate the TM execution for $2^k$ steps, and checks whether the (state,input) history has a suffix that repeats at least twice and is case 2 or case 3.

+`halt_decider` is a weaker version, only checks for case 1 (halts), and saves a lot of memory because the history ExecState are no longer useful.
+TMs halts in 4100~47,176,870 steps are listed in `tm_Ha` and decided by this decider.

+`halt_verifier` is similar to `halt_decider` , but verify whether the number of steps before halting is the desired value.
+The lower bound of BB(5) is proved by this verifier.

 ## NGramCPS decider

 The idea of this decider is simple: